-The cannabinoids THC actions
+The actions of THC

 THC activates both CB1 and CB2 receptors (as a partial agonist with high affinity), which in turn influences the activity of various physiological systems.
-At the CB1 receptor, THC modulates neurotransmitter release, in particular gamma-aminobutyric acid (GABA) and glutamate.
+At the CB1 receptor, THC modulates neurotransmitter release, in particular gammaaminobutyric acid (GABA) and glutamate.
 The response THC elicits is strongly influenced by both the expression level and signalling efficiency of cannabinoid receptors and by ongoing endogenous cannabinoid release.